ojewande-taofeek/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-# 0x12.
-C - Singly linked lists
+# 0x13.
+C - More Singly linked lists

 ## Concepts
 _For this project, we expect you to look at this concept:_